-We are one of 15 NIHR Applied Research Collaborations (ARCs) across England, each doing applied research in their region that addresses the needs of local people and systems.
+We are one of 15 NIHR Applied Research Collaborations (ARCs) across England, that undertake applied health and care research in their region that addresses the needs of local people and systems.
 Our NIHR funding enables collaborations between organisations that undertake applied health and care research.

 Our funding runs for five years from 1 October 2019, and is part of a £135 million investment to improve the health and care of patients and the public.
 The five-year investment has been extended by 18 months until 31 March 2026.